SysKitTeam/docs-point/reporting/storage-management/storage-management.md

 ![Storage Metrics Report in Point](../../.gitbook/assets/optimize-storage-storage-metrics-report-point.png)

-You can also access the [Site Storage](../../reporting/storage-management/storage-reports.md#site-storage-metrics) and the [File Storage](../../reporting/storage-management/storage-reports.md#file-storage-details) reports.
+You can also access the following Storage reports:
+* [Site Storage Metrics](../../reporting/storage-management/storage-reports.md#site-storage-metrics); shows site storage usage over time, along with an overview of all files (and types of files) stored on the site and the option to clean up older file versions.
+* [File Storage Details](../../reporting/storage-management/storage-reports.md#file-storage-details); shows how much storage is used by a file as well as an overview of all file versions still stored and the ability to remove the older, or unused, file versions.

 With the help of these reports, you can: